SRAAM: SRAAM

 In 1970 the British Ministry of Defence came to the conclusion that a better short-range missile was needed, and drew up a request for proposals, AST 1218.
 AST 1218 also included the requirement that the missile could be carried by aircraft that lacked the radar-aided target acquisition systems of the Phantom and Lightning.

-Taildog became Hawker Siddeley's response to AST 1218, which became ASR 1222 when the contract was awarded.
+The Taildog became Hawker Siddeley's response to AST 1218, which became ASR 1222 when the contract was awarded.
 Hawker's proposal was received favourably, and in 1972 the Ministry of Defence awarded a development contract (Air Staff Requirement 1222).
 Two versions were studied, the advanced SRAAM-100 and a basic version called SRAAM-75.
 Both used the same airframe but different electronic fits.
-SRAAM was slightly longer than Taildog, with a length of 2.75 m.
+The SRAAM was slightly longer than the Taildog, with a length of 2.75 m.
 The diameter remained the same.
 The thrust director system was replaced with a moving dome deflector, which consists of a cone-shaped deflector placed in the exhaust which is moved to the sides to cause the thrust to change.
 The fins were moved to the rear and were reshaped.

-SRAAM was designed to be carried in a launch tube to protect the missile.
+The SRAAM was designed to be carried in a launch tube to protect the missile.
 The fins on the missile were hinged and designed to extend following launch.
 The launcher comprised two tubes and an optional radar cueing system, enabling the missile to be carried by almost any aircraft with little modification.
-The missile could be fired automatically when a target came into view of the seeker, unlike, for example, Firestreak, which needed to be fed targeting information by the aircraft's radar.
+The missile could be fired automatically when a target came into view of the seeker, unlike, for example, the Firestreak, which needed to be fed targeting information by the aircraft's radar.

-The contract was cancelled in 1974 due to defence cuts in favour of work on Skyflash, but retained as a technology demonstration program.
+The contract was cancelled in 1974 due to defence cuts in favour of work on the Skyflash, but retained as a technology demonstration program.
 In 1977, eight test missiles were fired from the ground and from a Hawker Hunter F.6 (RAF serial XG210).
 The trials were successful, with one famous incident demonstrating the missile's manoeuvrability when it turned into the Hunter's flight path immediately after launch and almost collided with it.
 In the same year, the British MOD chose the AIM-9L Sidewinder as its next short-range missile, but the SRAAM project was kept alive to provide a base for a future missile design.

-In 1980, the SRAAM work became the starting point for ASRAAM.
+In 1980, the SRAAM work became the starting point for the ASRAAM.

 Surviving artefacts include a mockup of the missile in the Royal Air Force Museum Cosford, and a launcher at the Bristol Aero Collection.